You need your website to build and earn a reputation, trust and loyalty for your brand.

 Apply this to your social media strategy.
 Check on your measurable goals often.
 Take advantage of analytics: Google Analytics, Facebook Insights, Instagram Insight, etc.

-Keep your focus and be realistic about social media
+Keep your focus and be realistic about Social Media for Small Business

-What does social media accomplish for your business?
+What does Social Media for Small Business accomplish?
 It helps you:

 - Drive traffic to your website